Investment in Bonds under Section 54EC

 Where to Invest for the Deduction?

-For availing benefits, you can invest in different bonds issued by the authorized institutions which are as follow.
+For availing benefits, you can invest in different bonds issued by the following authorized institutions:

-- Bonds issued by the National Bank of Agriculture and Rural Development (NABARD)
+- National Bank of Agriculture and Rural Development (NABARD)

-All of them can be redeemed after completion of three years.
+You can redeem all of them after completion of three years.

 What You Can Invest?